Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\paragraph{Implementation} The tabletop is wrapped with a custom Cloak of Invisibility material (Fig.~\ref{fig:materials}) that makes the enclosed space appear empty while causing objects entering it to vanish.
-Initially, a Box Collider enables precise physical collisions and realistic bouncing of the red ball.
+The tabletop is wrapped with a custom Cloak of Invisibility material (\Cref{fig:materials}b).
+Initially, a Box Collider enables precise physical collisions and bouncing of the ball.
 After a few seconds, the collider is removed, allowing the ball to pass through.